-Will create 2 files, 1 for + strand (\\forward.wig) and 1 for - strand (\\reverse.wig).
-If all ranges are \ stranded, will output 1 file.
-Can be direct input for ucsc browser or IGV x A GRangesList, GAlignment GAlignmentPairs with score column.
-Will be converted to 5' end position of original range.
-If score column does not exist, will group ranges and give replicates as score column.
+Will create 2 files, 1 for + strand (forward.wig) and 1 for - strand (reverse.wig).
+If all ranges are stranded, will output 1 file.
+Can be direct input for ucsc browser or IGV file a character path to valid output file name